M-Anas1/Calculator/README.md

-# This is library management System
+# This is Calculator with Full Basic Functionality

 - **Detail**